Chancellor University: History

 The university was opened by R.S.
-Bacon as a college of business in 1848 on West 3rd Street in Cleveland, Ohio.
+Bacon as a business college in 1848 on West 3rd Street in Cleveland, Ohio.
 Shortly thereafter it merged with Folsom's Mercantile College, founded by Ezekiel G. Folsom.
 Two of Folsom College's earliest students created the Bryant & Stratton Colleges which later acquired Folsom's school in a possibly forced merger.
-After the merger with the Bryant and Stratton system, the Cleveland school used the Bryant and Stratton name until 1867, when it took the name Union Business School to celebrate the Union's Civil War victory.
+After the merger with the Bryant & Stratton system, the Cleveland school used the Bryant & Stratton name until 1867, when it took the name Union Business School to celebrate the Union's Civil War victory.
 The university in Cleveland was renamed Spencerian Business College in 1876 for one of its most illustrious administrators, Platt R. Spencer, educator and originator of Spencerian penmanship.
 The earliest curriculum was limited to the development of practical skills, such as penmanship, bookkeeping, and telegraphy.
 The most notable alumni of Chancellor University are oil magnate, John D. Rockefeller, rubber and tire trailblazer, Harvey Firestone, and accounting and professional services pioneer, Theodore Ernst cofounder of Ernst & Young.

 In 1896, Frank L. Dyke, a former Spencerian professor, founded Dyke School of Commerce, dedicated to preparing young women for business careers.
 Dyke School of Commerce and Spencerian Business College operated separately for many years until the exigencies of World War II prompted President Jay R. Gates to merge the two schools in 1942.
 For a time the combined institution was known as Dyke and Spencerian College.

 From 1958 to 1994, the school was known as Dyke College.
 After World War II, as college degrees became common in the business world, the college modified its academic programs to stress the attainment of the broader-based Bachelor of Science, Associate in Science, and Associate in Arts degrees.
 In 1965, the university was reincorporated as a not-for-profit institution.

 The College changed its name to David N. Myers College in 1995, to reflect a $2 million charitable contribution from the prominent Cleveland alumnus and philanthropist.
 It was later renamed Myers University in the summer of 2001 to reflect expanded offerings including an MBA program.
 David N. Meyers University was closed in 2007.

 In an effort to reorganize, on September 12, 2008, Myers University was renamed Chancellor University, as a for-profit institution with most of its courses offered online.
 On July 8, 2013, the school announced it would close.
 The school transferred its several hundred students to Alliant International University, a California-based, private, not-for-profit school.